 It's a faster and continuous exchange of recognition between peers and their leaders.
 This makes the employee journey for an individual meaningful and memorable.

 10. Team Building Activities

-It encourages teamwork, strengthens the relationship between peers and even with leaders.
-It also allows employees to communicate and bond with people from different departments and create new memories.
+It encourages teamwork and strengthens relationships between peers and leaders.
+Employees can bond with people from different departments and create new memories.

 11. Exit Interviews

-It is important to maintain a good relationship with your employees throughout their work lifecycle.
+A company should maintain a good relationship with employees throughout their work lifecycle.
 If/when such employees leave, they'll tell you a lot more than "it's not you, it's me."
-They’ll provide you constructive criticism for why they are really leaving your company.
+They might provide you constructive criticism about why they are leaving.

 A good and positive employee experience will eventually impact your retention rates.

-Employee experience goes far beyond the list of benefits you can provide to your employees.
-Rather, it is an integration of benefits, physical environment, values and your company’s culture.
+Employee experience goes far beyond the list of benefits you provide to employees.
+Instead, it is an integration of perks, environment, values, and the company culture.
 It is the factors that will make your employees want to come to work every day.